yiluwusbu/IntOS/README.md

 ```console
 docker run -v $(pwd):/repo  -it rtosdev bash
 ```
+If you choose to use the docker, the following dependency/toolchain installation can be skipped.

 <!-- TOC --><a name="install-dependency"></a>
-# Install the System Dependency
+## Install the System Dependency
 ```console
 sudo apt install curl wget p7zip-full libncurses5 libncursesw5 build-essential qemu-system-arm
 ```

-# Install the Rust toolchain
+## Install the Rust toolchain
 Install the default rust toolchain on your platform
 ```console
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y